Skip to main content

 Net Metering in Kansas

-Kansas requires investor-owned utilities to offer net metering for residential systems.
-Key details:
+Kansas requires investor-owned utilities to offer net metering for residential customers, but the specifics depend on which utility serves you.

-Other Kansas IOUs: • Midwest Energy and Empire District Electric also offer net metering under KCC rules • Terms and system size caps vary by utility
+Outside Evergy, smaller IOUs like Midwest Energy and Empire District Electric also offer net metering under KCC rules, but the terms and system size caps differ enough that you should pull the actual tariff before sizing.

 Solar Tax Exemptions in Kansas